vamseeachanta/energy/eng/animation/blender.md

 Some detailed level capabilities of blender for mechanical engineering are:
 - Blender can create technical drawings for your models i.e. It allows for 2D orthographic views and measurements of your objects within the viewport.
 - Design and create models to 10th of mm.
+- Assembly of parts is extremely fast

+Downsides for engineering:
+- The object integrity is also difficult to maintain
+    - With click of a mouse, the dimensions of a part can be altered.
+Blender is not good at keeping the dimensions accurate
+    - Faces can be removed thus making it an empty or open vessel in a non-engineering way
+    - The faces need wall thickness but there is not concept of wall thickness